 After serving on the sidelines and primarily serving as a jumps coach for four years, Andrea Ouellette was named the head coach of the Worcester State women’s track & field program in 2015.

-Under her direction eight student-athletes have qualified for the Division III New England Championships in her events and Amanda Caldarone became the programs first Division III Outdoor New England long jump champion in 2013.
+Under her direction eight student-athletes have qualified for the Division III New England Championships in the jump events, and Amanda Caldarone became the programs first Division III Outdoor New England long jump champion in 2013.

 Also during the 2013 outdoor campaign, two of her jumpers won MASCAC individual long and triple jump titles while she helped direct the Blue and Gold to their first-ever New England Outdoor Alliance crown.